Road to Offer

 Common Mistakes at Each Stage

 Resume stage: Submitting without networking or using generic cover letters.
-Assessment stage: Treating the Solve/Casey/SOVA as a formality when they eliminate 65-70%.
+Assessment stage: Treating the Solve, Casey, or SOVA step as a formality.
 First round: Practicing only one case format.
-Final round: Neglecting behavioral prep when fit accounts for 40-50% of the evaluation.
-Offer stage: Attempting salary negotiation at MBB where entry-level compensation is standardized.
+Final round: Neglecting behavioral prep when partner-level fit matters more.
+Offer stage: Assuming every firm handles compensation and reapplication the same way.

 Related Guides